InRule/Samples/Developer Samples/WindowsContainers/readme.md

 ## InRule Docker images

+### *** Important note regarding licensing ***

+Some of the images in this repository require a valid InRule license file to be supplied on the host machine.
+Machine-specific (including evaluation licenses) will result in runtime errors when used for these purposes; please request and use an azure-appropriate license file.
+Azure license files can be obtained from your InRule Support Admin, or by contacting [support@inrule.com](mailto:support@inrule.com) with your customer information.
+See the individual image descriptions and README's for information on how to make this license file available to containers running on a host machine.

+#### Troubleshooting license-related exceptions

+##### Exception

+"An unexpected server exception has occurred: The license for [PRODUCT NAME] is not valid.
+The machine's name ([CONTAINER HOSTNAME]) does not match the licensed machine name."

+##### Explanation and resolution

+This exception is thrown when attempting to mount a machine-specific license file into a container.
+Contact Support or your InRule Support Admin to obtain a valid Azure license key file.

 ## Image descriptions

 * [inrule-server](inrule-server/) image is used as a base image for the other InRule server- based container components.
 It exists to ensure that the necessary WCF and IIS components are present and available in the target container.